FrancisBanville/ms_interpreting_probabilities/README.md

 be conceptualised as distinct patches and time segments.
-Treating space and time as discrete dimensions aligns with the common sampling methods of ecological networks and provides actual probabilities of interactions, which can be obtained by integrating probability densities.
+Treating space and time as discrete dimensions aligns with the common sampling methods of ecological networks and provides actual probabilities of interactions, which can be obtained by integrating probability densities over space and time.
 Furthermore, we can quantify both an area $A$ and a duration $t$, which can be readily used in spatiotemporal analyses of ecological networks.
 For example, when studying network-area relationships (NAR, @Galiana2018Spatiala), we anticipate that local probabilities of interactions scale positively with area and duration because taxa have more opportunities to interact as these dimensions expand.